ByteDance-Seed/AHN/README.md

 ## Acknowledgments

-We thank Shi Guang, Haoqi Fan, Tianle Cai, Deyao Zhu, Tenglong Ao, Ge Zhang, Wenhao Huang, and Liang Xiang for valuable discussions.
+We thank Shi Guang, Haoqi Fan, Tianle Cai, Deyao Zhu, Tenglong Ao, Shilong Liu, Ge Zhang, Wenhao Huang, and Liang Xiang for valuable discussions.
 We would like to thank the developers of [🤗 transformers](https://github.com/huggingface/transformers), [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), [flash-linear-attention](https://github.com/Seerkfang/flash-linear-attention) and [mamba](https://github.com/state-spaces/mamba) for their open-source contributions that made this project possible.